ShadowDuke/OW_Different_Leaders/README.md

 - ### Info

-   - Black Screen for new nations leader background
+   - Fow now black Screen for new nations leader background
    - Character portrait on nation leader selection does not reflect the ingame potrait
    - 1 new event added